Lucia Caistor-Arendar is a LAB associate editor. She was in Colombia as part of an Architecture Sans Frontiers UK project.

 But as soon as the fight breaks out, the atmosphere on the street changes quicker than a weathered fisherman can shout ‘Domino!’
 Just like in a school playground, all the neighbours are going wild with excitement, crowding around the protagonists of the dispute, hungry for some action.

 As we walk past the commotion, we’re told that apparently a woman was accusing another family of stealing a lot of cash from her home.
 We never found out how the issue was settled.
-There aren’t any police in this island community and everyone is family in one way or another, so it seemed more likely that they’d resolve it in their own way.
+There aren’t any police in this island community and everyone is family in one way or another, so it seemed more likely that they would resolve it in their own way.

 Caño del Oro felt as if it had always run itself and probably always will.